helenaferdy/helenaferdy.github.io/_posts/2024-05-05-pfsense-openvpn.md

 ## Configuring VPN Users

-On System >> User Manager, create new user with credentials and user certificate signed by the CA
+On System >> User Manager, create new user with having user certificate signed by the CA

 ![x](/static/2024-05-05-pfsense-openvpn/16.png)